BretteConnolly/Dungeon-Escape/README.md

 What the program entails:
 -- An object-oriented design with instances of class Room.
 Every Room has the following data members: a room ID, a description, a left pointer, a right pointer, and a game status (keep playing, lose, or win).
--- A linked list structure to move from one room to the next -- A two-dimensional array that stores information that is later applied to dynamic room instances on the heap -- Deletion of the rooms after the end of the game to prevent memory leak
+-- A linked list structure to move from one Room to the next -- A two-dimensional array that stores information that is later applied to dynamic Room instances on the heap -- Deletion of the Rooms after the end of the game to prevent memory leak

 Further applications:
 -- More rooms and more directions